TWC’s Commitment to the Environment

 - Installed a 500kw solar photovoltaic system on the roof of our National Data Center East in Charlotte, NC.

-- Met industry benchmark for green design, achieving Gold LEED Certification for the National Data Center West in Peakview, CO, and Silver LEED Certification for the Charlotte National Data Center East in Charlotte, NC, as well as the Charlotte office and Herndon, VA, Dulles View office.
+- Achieved Gold LEED Certification for the National Data Center West in Peakview, CO, and Silver LEED Certification for the Charlotte National Data Center East, the Charlotte office and Herndon, VA, Dulles View office.

-Additionally, TWC’s employees recognize the importance of environmental issues.
-They are involved in the company’s Go Green efforts through local employee Green Teams with a focus on increasing environmental awareness among employees, finding opportunities to improve operational efficiency, and promoting environmental sustainability in our communities.
+TWC’s employees recognize the importance of environmental issues and have established 21 Green Teams across the company.
+They are involved in the company’s Go Green efforts through local employee Green Teams with a focus on increasing environmental awareness among employees, finding opportunities to improve operational efficiency and promoting environmental sustainability in our communities.
 Team members are passionate and dedicated employees who volunteer their time to contribute to a more sustainable future, while advancing TWC’s position as a socially responsible company that cares about environmental issues.
-Employees across the company have established 20 Green Teams.

 To support an overall industry-wide commitment to improvement, Time Warner Cable (TWC) has joined with 14 other cable, satellite and telephone companies and vendors to put into effect a voluntary five-year Set-Top Box Energy Conservation Agreement.
 This agreement, executed in late 2012, is expected to result in annual residential electricity savings across the Multichannel Video Programming Distributor (MVPD) industry of $1.5 billion or more by the end of 2017.